leo-buono/Engines-Assignment-1/README.md

 To mod the game, grab the dll wanted from teh DLLs folder and paste it into the plugins folder of Unity, then rename it ModDLL.dll

+We had a whopping 4 Design patterns implemented:
+Singleton in the event and command managers
+Observer using C# events
+Command using the FunctionData interface as base Factory using the Spawnable interface as base

 The code was written by us and assisted by Tutorial code for Observer, Command and Singleton design patterns